Majuro: Primary and secondary schools

 In the 1994–1995 school year Majuro had 10 private elementary schools and six private high schools.

 There is a Seventh Day Adventist High School and Elementary School in Delap, where English is taught to all students.

 Health

-The 81-bed Majuro Hospital is the main hospital for Majuro, as well as many of the outer islands.
-The country's only other major hospital is on Ebeye Island.
+The 101-bed Majuro Hospital (officially the Leroij Atama Zedkeia Medical Center) is the main hospital for Majuro, as well as many of the outer islands.
+The country's only other major hospital is on Ebeye Island, the Leroij Kitlang Memorial Health Center.
+As of 2015, most of the 43 physicians employed by the Marshall Islands were located at the Majuro Hospital.
+The Laura and Rongrong Health Centers are also located on the atoll of Majuro.

 Infrastructure

 Water and sewage

 The Majuro Water and Sewer Company obtains water from a catchment basin on the International Airport runway.
 It supplies 140000000 USgal a year or 14 USgal per person per day.
 This compares with New York City's 118 USgal per person per day.
 Water is supplied 12 hours daily.
 The threat of drought is commonplace.

 Transport

 Air

 Marshall Islands International Airport, offering domestic and international services, is on Majuro.
 It is served by four passenger airlines: United Airlines, Nauru Airlines, Air Marshall Islands, and Asia Pacific Airlines.

 Air Marshall Islands flies to most of the Marshalls' inhabited atolls once a week.
 It offers daily service between Majuro and Kwajalein, except Thursdays and Sundays.